 They don’t have large amounts of savings, so the devaluation of the dollar does not hurt them much.
 In fact, the more debt they have, the better.
 If Joe Poor took out a $35,000 loan 20 years ago thinking it was a lot of money (because it was), he worries about it less each day.
 In a few more years, $35,000 will be peanuts.

 Here are some steps you can take to protect yourself from inflation today:

 Look at the change in your wallet.
 All coins except for pennies have a silver color, right?
-Remember that they were always made of 90% silver until the government began cheating us in 1965 when they took all of the silver out of quarters, dimes, and nickels.
+Remember that they were made of 90% silver until the government began cheating us in 1965 when they took all of the silver out of quarters and dimes.
 If you find any of these ‘constitutional silver’ coins dated 1964 or earlier, save them.
 It’s worth its weight in silver.
 Remember that in 1982, politicians became too greedy to put copper into pennies.
 Save all the pennies dated 1981 or earlier.
 They are worth at least triple their face value, and they will only increase in value as copper becomes more scarce.